 You can tell by the first look that every image posted here has been done so after careful consideration.
 There is so much uniformity on the page that nothing is out of place – the model, the studio, the concept… everything is consistent and the overall essence of the page is magnificent.
 The page posts quite consistently but their captions are a yawn – something they should look to improve.
 But overall, we love the page.

 Natasha Dalal’s IG page exuberates beauty and elegance.
 We love how they showcase each collection with a quote.
 It really gives the whole page a catalog-style look.
 And also ensures uniformity of colors for each collection.
 The use of multi-post pictures adds to the page’s theme.
 This page also regularly features real brides.
 The page could improve on its responsiveness to comments and regularity in posting.
+This is one of the most popular handles of Indian Fashion Designers On Instagram!

 What did you think of this blog post?
-Did it help you redefine your Instagram strategy or make you think of your label style and tone?
+Did it help you redefine your Instagram Strategy or make you think of your label style and tone?
 Implement the key learnings and watch as your page likes and engagement soar!
 Share this blog with your designer friends and help them with their IG game as well!